EPajares/meta-accessibility/_tools/tool-6.md

     url: https://open-accessibility.org
 # Catgorisation tags (for reference of all available tags see _data/navigation_tools.yml file):
 mode: [walking]
-scale: [street,neighborhood]
+scale: [street,grid,district]
-terms: open-source
+terms: [open-access,open-source]
 type: web
 target: [planners,decision-makers,public]
 ---

 GOAT stands for Geo Open Accessibility Tool.
-This web-tool is meant to be open source, interactive, flexible and useful for accessibility planning.
+This web-instrument is meant to be open source, interactive, flexible and useful for accessibility planning.
 It is under development at the Chair for Urban Structure and Transport Planning at TUM.
-Currently, GOATbeta is designed to model walking accessibility, however frequent enhancements and extensions will be made on a regular basis.
-At the moment you can test the demo version of GOATbeta for the city of Munich.
+GOAT is designed to model active mobility (e.g. walking, cycling), enhancements and extensions are done on a regular basis.
+You can transfer GOAT to your area of study or test the demo version for the city of Munich.